prisma-labs/graphql-framework-experiment/README.md

 #### Layout Overview

 ```
-/docs         The website
+/docs         -- The website
-/test         Integration tests
+/test         -- Integration tests
 /src
-  /cli        CLI codebase
+  /cli        -- CLI codebase
-  /framework  Runtime codebase
+  /framework  -- Runtime codebase
-  /utils      Non-discrete modules (may have state, tight coupling)
+  /utils      -- Non-discrete modules (may have state, tight coupling)
-  /lib        Discrete modules
+  /lib        -- Discrete modules
 ```

-#### `lib/<module>` Layout
+#### `lib`

+The layout of a typical lib module looks like so:

 ```
+/lib
+  /<module-name>
-/index.ts        Export-only module, the public interface
+    /index.ts        -- Export-only module, the public interface

-/index.spec.ts   Tests against the public interface.
+    /index.spec.ts   -- Tests against the public interface.
 Integration in the sense
                         that it is agnostic to the unit or units making up the lib.

-/*.ts            The modules making up the lib
+    /*.ts            -- The modules making up the lib
-/*.spec.ts       Optional tests.
+    /*.spec.ts       -- Optional tests.
 Please prioritize `index.spec.ts`
 ```

+Be careful about lib modules depending upon one another excessively.
+The more complex the dependency graph the harder it _can_ become to reason about the modules.
+But if there is non-trivial re-use to be had and/or just a simple/clean and logical dependency then go for it.

+The built-in exception to this heuristic is `lib/utils` which can be thought of as a bespoke `lodash` for our lib components.
+Use it for small utilities, which might be shared, are very generic, and are not numerous enough to justify their own dedicated lib module.
+For example there is a utility to make text span a given length using given pad character.

 <br>